boboduino/Boboduino_MiniCore/README.md

 ## PlatformIO
 * [PlatformIO IDE](https://platformio.org/platformio-ide) is an open source ecosystem for embedding sytem development which is build built on top of Microsoft's [Visual Studio Code](https://code.visualstudio.com)
 * Compared to Arduino IDE, it is much more powerful with the debugging features.
-* We hightly recommand you to used it, if you are planning to build more complex program.
+* We hightly recommand you to used it when you are planning to build more complex projects.
-* Please have a look of [PlatformIO.md](https://github.com/boboduino/Boboduio_MiniCore/blob/master/PlatformIO.md) for more information.
+* Please take a look at [PlatformIO.md](https://github.com/boboduino/Boboduio_MiniCore/blob/master/PlatformIO.md) for more information.

 ---